maven-00/maven-00/README.md

 <samp>My **mission** is to harness my passion for technology to learn and grow in the field.
 I am dedicated to continuously improving my skills, creating innovative and user-friendly applications, and making meaningful contributions to my team and the tech community.
 I strive to balance technical excellence with a commitment to understanding and meeting the needs of users.</samp> 👩‍💻🌠

-<samp>Over the past year, I have gained hands-on experience working with technologies like Salesforce and Angular.
+<samp>Over the past year, I have gained **hands-on experience** working with technologies like _Salesforce_ and _Angular_.
 Although my technical expertise is still growing, I am eager to deepen my knowledge and refine my skills.
 I enjoy tackling challenges and am particularly interested in projects that involve complex problem-solving and innovative solutions.</samp> 🚀

 <samp>Few of the courses I have taken so far this year are _**here**_.</samp>